giantswarm/external-dns-app/CONTRIBUTING.md

 Thanks for your contributions!

-### Code style

-The coding style suggested by the Golang community is used.
-See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

-Please follow this style to make the code easy to review, maintain, and develop.

 ### Format of the Commit Message

 We follow a rough convention for commit messages that is designed to answer two